vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 Let me <a href="#remarks-or-suggestions">know</a> if you have some usefull scraped data!

 ---
-> **_NOTE:_** In the old YAML [scrape integration](https://www.home-assistant.io/integrations/scrape/) you can set a `scan_interval` how often you want to scrape the site.
+> **_NOTE:_** In the old YAML [Scrape integration](https://www.home-assistant.io/integrations/scrape/) you can set a `scan_interval` how often you want to scrape the site.
 I don't see this variable in the graphical version.
 Do you know how to set this?
 Please let me know!

 ---
 [^^ Top](#table-of-contents)